klust/LUMI-BE-training-materials/docs/intro-evolving/07-Slurm.md

 for such a system.
 If you need one quarter of the nodes for a big job on a partition on which most users would launch jobs that use the full two days of walltime, one can expect that it takes half a day to gather those nodes.
-However, the LUMI scheduler will schedule short jobs even though they have a lower priority on the nodes already collected if it expects that those jobs will be finisehd before it expects to have all nodes for the big job.
+However, the LUMI scheduler will schedule short jobs even though they have a lower priority on the nodes already collected if it expects that those jobs will be finished before it expects to have all nodes for the big job.
 This mechanism is called backfill and is the reason why short experiments of half an hour or so often start quickly on LUMI even though the queue is very long.